zsparal/api-documentation/source/migrating-v1-to-v2.rst

 This example object describes an amount of €10.00.

 .. note:: If you specify an amount, you must specify the *correct* number of decimals.
 We strongly recommend sending
           ``value`` as a string.
-Note that even though most currencies use two decimals, some use three or none, like ``JPY``.
+And even though most currencies use two decimals, some use three or none, like ``JPY``.

 All amounts returned in the ``v2`` API will use this format.